smorantg2/playlist_generator/README.md

 # Spotify Database Playlist Generator
-Retro graphical interface to generate playlist based on Spofity Database.
+Retro-style GUI to generate playlist from Spofity Database based on your current mood.
 Video [here](https://www.linkedin.com/in/sergio-morant-galvez/).

 ## VARIATIONAL AUTOENCODER FOR DIMENSIONALITY REDUCTION